sanskrit/raw_etexts_english/blogs/manasataramgini/2007-05-30_the-code-of-the-ashtakshari-vidya.md

 +++
-title = "The code of the aShTAkSharIxa0vidyA"
+title = "The code of the aShTAkSharI vidyA"

 +++
 It is well-known that the atharva vedic tradition provides the vidhi for